allocate-engineering/library-data-modeling-interview/README.md

 ### Your Tasks

-**Step 1: Entity Identification (10 minutes)**
+**Step 1: Entity Identification**
 - Identify the core domain entities and their attributes
 - Map out the relationships between entities (1:1, 1:many, many:many)
 - Consider the distinction between logical concepts (books) vs physical items (copies)

-**Step 2: Database Schema Design (10 minutes)**
+**Step 2: Database Schema Design**
 - Design tables with appropriate columns, data types, and constraints
 - Define primary keys, foreign keys, and unique constraints
 - Add indexes for common query patterns
 - Implement the schema in `db/library-schema.sql`

-**Step 3: Object Model Design (10 minutes)**
+**Step 3: Object Model Design**
 - Design C# classes that represent your domain entities
 - Define properties, relationships, and navigation patterns
 - Consider how your objects will map to database tables
 - Implement models in `src/Models/` directory

-### Design Considerations

-As you design, think about these questions:

-**Database Design:**
-- How do you model the book vs copy distinction?
-- What constraints prevent invalid states (e.g., negative copy numbers)?
-- How do you efficiently find all overdue checkouts?
-- What indexes improve query performance for common operations?

-**Object Model:**
-- How do you represent relationships between entities?
-- What validation logic belongs in your domain objects?
-- How do you handle optional vs required properties?
-- What methods make sense on each domain class?

 ### Sample Data Requirements

-After completing your schema, populate it with this test data:
+After completing your schema, populate it with this test data.
+This can be done in `db/sample-data.sql` as a second liquibase changeset:

 **Books:**
 - "The Great Gatsby" (ISBN: 9780743273565, 1925) by F. Scott Fitzgerald (American, 1896)